• Skip to primary navigation

 • To remove cheesecake, run a knife around the edge to loosen, and slowly open latch to remove sides of pan.

-• Serve immediately or cover and store in refrigerator for up to 4 days.
+• Cover and store cheesecake in refrigerator for up to 4 days.

 Notes

 • Use room temperature cream cheese.
 One of the key factors in making a successful cheesecake is ensuring that your cream cheese is room temperature.
-If it is still cold, you will end up with lumps in your batter (this might have happened to me years ago, but we all change and grow 🙂 ).
+If it is still cold, you will end up with lumps in your batter.

 • When folding in the whipped cream, be very gentle.
 You have just whipped a bunch of air into your heavy cream, making a light and fluffy whipped cream, and you don't want to deflate it.